Citizens Financial Group, Inc.

 A native of St. Louis, Conner has a B.A. and M.B.A. from the University of Arkansas.

 Chief Financial Officer, Citizens Financial Group, Inc., and RBS Americas

 John Fawcett is Chief Financial Officer for Citizens Financial Group, Inc., and RBS Americas.
 He is responsible for creating the financial framework and functional organization to support the development and expansion of The Royal Bank of Scotland Group's businesses in North America and Latin America.
 Fawcett's functional responsibilities include financial planning and analysis, financial reporting, accounting policy, tax, treasury and the establishment of a capital resource allocation model.

 He also has an administrative oversight role for internal audit activities in RBS Americas.
 He works with senior colleagues to provide financial leadership in determining strategic business direction as well as financial strategies and synergies for the entire RBS Americas footprint.

 Fawcett joined RBS Americas from Citigroup, where he most recently served as Chief Financial Officer for the Global Transaction Services business.
 Fawcett has a B.S. in accounting and an M.B.A. in finance from St. John's University.
 He also is a CPA.

-Chief Legal Officer, Citizens Financial Group, Inc., and
+General Counsel and Chief Legal Officer, Citizens Financial Group, Inc.

-Sheldon Goldfarb is the RBS Americas General Counsel, managing an integrated legal function of 70 lawyers.
-He serves as the chief legal advisor for Citizens Financial Group and its Markets and International Banking businesses in the Americas.
+Stephen T. Gannon is General Counsel and Chief Legal Officer of Citizens Financial Group.
+He leads the legal function and serves as the chief legal advisor for the company.
 He counsels the company’s executives and provides strategic leadership to the management of legal risk.

 Head of Corporate Strategy, Citizens Financial Group, Inc.